claytv/Data-Pipelines-with-Airflow/README.md

             * sql_queries.py - SQL statements for loading data from staging tables

 ## Step 1:
 	* Create redshift cluster
 	* Make sure to add an IAM role with Administrator Access

 ## Step 2:
 	* Launch Airflow UI
 	* Add connection 'redshift' connecting to your redshift cluster
         * Add connection 'aws_credentials' with your AWS access key and secret key

 ## Step 3:
 	* From the Airflow UI turn on 'create_tables_task' and trigger the dag

 ## Step 4:
-	* Once create_tables_task has succesfully ran turn on udac_example_dag
+	* Once 'create_tables_task' has succesfully ran turn on 'etl_workflow' and trigger the dag

-### Once udac_example_dag has run successfully the data has been properly loaded into Redshift
+### Once 'etl_workflow' has run successfully the data has been properly loaded into Redshift